 OutdoorGearLab Editors' Hands-on Review

-With an output power of one amp, this is plenty to charge your smartphone, iPhone, tablet or other USB device like a camera or GPS unit.
-One amp is not a ton, but it is more than a lot of other competing small devices.
-And there is no other unit even close to this size that delivers one amp of power.
+The SolarWrap Mini has one USB outlet with a max current of one amp.
+This is plenty to charge your smartphone, iPhone, tablet or other USB device like a camera or GPS unit.
+Some panels are including two USB outlets now, one around 1 amp and the other around 2 amps, specifically designed to charge a tablet in more reasonable time.
+So the SolarWrap Mini won't give you the fasted tablet charge, but it is more than a lot of other competing small devices.
+There is certainly no other unit even close to this size that delivers one amp of power.

 Ease of Use

-Also, you have to keep track of the little plastic protective caps.
-Not a big deal, but its one more thing to keep track of.
-A sunglasses case gives you a place to put these caps.
+You have to keep track of the little plastic protective end caps after you unroll the panel.
+This is not a big deal, and the caps with the elastic bands prove useful for troubleshooting hanging strategies, but it does give you one more thing to keep track of.
+A sunglasses case or zippered pouch is an easy solution, as it gives you a place to put the charging cords and caps.

-This panel scores high on versatility in the sense that it comes with its own built-in battery.
-The battery is enough to charge your smartphone one time or tablet about half a charge.
-It's hard to overstate how convenient it is to have this battery.
-It means you can charge your device at night once the sun goes down, and always be collecting charge even if your device is not plugged into the panel.
+This panel is highly versatile (when it works).
+With a battery and strong output current, it gives you many charging options.
+The battery is enough to charge your smartphone one time, or tablet about half a charge.
+Having a battery means you can charge your device at night once the sun goes down, and collect a charge all day in the sunlight, even if your device is not plugged into the panel.

 Compare this product side-by-side to top competitors >